 - 23.1.
 The TRICS team can manage the whole process of undertaking a multi-modal TRICS survey at any type of development.
-Should any organisation want to commission TRICS to undertake a survey for them there is a clear and structured process in place. - 23.2.
+Should any organisation want to commission TRICS to undertake a survey for them there is a clear and structured process in place.
+A guidance note detailing the whole process is available for free download at www.trics.org and is called Guide to Commissioning a TRICS Standardised Assessment Methodology (SAM) Survey. - 23.2.
 Firstly, TRICS should be contacted with some basic information about the development where a survey is required.
 This should include a plan of the site indicating all vehicular and pedestrian access points to the development, to give the TRICS team an early indication of the general scale of a development and its potential survey complexity.
 Prior to a site visit by a member of the TRICS team taking place, a TRICS Survey Agreement must be signed (examples of this agreement are freely available upon request).
 This agreement includes a commitment by the client to pay a fixed fee for the initial site visit work and the subsequent production of a detailed TRICS survey specification. - 23.3.
 Following a site visit being undertaken by TRICS, the multi-modal survey specification is produced, detailing all enumerator positions and instructions, and this allows TRICS to provide a quote to the client that covers all work associated with the survey project.
 This quote includes the fixed fee for the site visit and the production of the survey specification, the actual survey, and the subsequent data input and validation testing process, up to the point when the data is fully validated and the finalised TRICS outputs and Certificate of TRICS Survey Compliance ready to be forwarded to the client organisation.
-Once the quote has been issued, should the client decide not to proceed with the survey, then the fixed fee for the initial work undertaken by

-TRICS is charged at that point.
+Once the quote has been issued, should the client decide not to proceed with the survey, then the fixed fee for the initial work undertaken by TRICS is charged at that point (note that this initial fee is automatically invoiced prior to a site visit taking place if a party other than the client is to be paying for the survey).
 Should the client go ahead and commission the survey, then once a purchase order for the full quote has been received by TRICS, no fees are charged until the whole survey process has been completed.